wp-plugins/woocommerce-show-attributes/readme.txt

 3. Click "Activate" to activate the plugin.

+4. For each attribute that you want to display, you must check the box for “Visible on the product page.”
+This has to be checked for the attributes to appear on the single product page and Shop page.

+This is a WooCommerce native option and is found on the Edit Product page, under the individual attribute settings.

-4. Now your product attributes will be displayed in all the places described in the plugin description.
+If you uncheck that box, the attribute will not be shown on the single product page or Shop page.
+However, it will still show up on the rest of the places as described in the plugin description.

 5. Optional settings are at WooCommerce Settings -> Product tab, under "Product Data".